 National Museum Jakarta Entrance Fee

 As the museum management is right under the supervision of the Ministry of Education and Culture.
-The entrance fee is very affordable both for local and foreign visitors.
-Jakarta National Museum ensures everyone can enjoy hours of history at a reasonable price.
+The entrance fee is very cheap both for local and international visitors.
+National Museum Jakarta entrance fee is Rp10.000 for international tourists.
+The cheap fee ensures everyone can enjoy hours of history at a reasonable price.

 |National Museum Jakarta Entrance Fee|